pub type NonZeroUsize = NonZero<usize>;Expand description

 Returns

-is one.Source§fn num_get_zero() -> Result<Self>
+true if self is one.Source§fn num_get_zero() -> Result<Self>

 fn num_get_zero() -> Result<Self>